Final journey on vintage truck

 It is not your typical funeral cortege - a coffin, a wheelbarrow and a concrete mixer, all three carried atop a vintage 1950s flatbed truck.

-On Wednesday, builder Gwynfryn Watkins will make his final journey to Llanharan Church in Bridgend in unique style.
+On Wednesday, builder Gwynfryn Watkins will make his final journey to a church in Llanharan, Rhondda Cynon Taff, in unique style.

 But the funeral procession will not only be a celebration of the life of a skilled builder.